-In response to the increasing cyber threats that European SMEs face, DIGITAL SME has created the first European Information and Sharing Centre intended to support SMEs with cybersecurity, regardless of sector.
+In response to the increasing cyber threats that European SMEs face, DIGITAL SME has created the first Information and Sharing Centre intended to support SMEs with cybersecurity, regardless of sector.
 This group, open to all, shares cybersecurity information and best practices, helps SMEs with compliance, develops resources and tools for companies and brings together a strong expert community from SMEs.
 Join the group to access the resources, help develop new tools and stay up to date with the latest information on cyber threats, compliance needs and SME support mechanisms, including funding.

 CHAIR